SPARCED/LinResSims/README.md

 ## Operation

-Operating the LinResSims code can be done either within a container, outside of a container, or at the command line locally. **Execution of the LinResSims code must be performed from within the `LinResSims/scripts/` directory.**
+Operating the LinResSims code can be done either within a container, outside of a container, or at the command line locally. **Execution of all LinResSims code must be performed from within the `LinResSims/scripts/` directory.**

 ### Overview

 #### SPARCED Compilation

 By default, each single cell in a population is simulated using the SPARCED model.
 Our use of the ODE solver **[AMICI](https://amici.readthedocs.io/en/v0.11.12/)** necessitates the model be re-constructed in a C++ directory relative to the SBML path.
 Therefore, the model compilation step must be executed before it can be run in a python environment.

 - Models not using the AMICI simulator are not subject to this constraint (see `bin/modules/RunTyson.py` for an example)